jwkidd3/EKS/environment-setup.md

 # EKS Training Environment Setup Guide

 ## Overview
-This document outlines the components and steps required to set up a shared EKS cluster environment for the 3-day training course using eksctl for cluster creation and management.
+This document outlines the components and steps required to set up a **simplified shared EKS cluster** environment for the 3-day training course using eksctl for cluster creation and management.

+### Key Simplifications
+- **Single IAM Role:** All 30 students use one common `EKS-Training-Role`
+- **Cloud9 Integration:** Simple role assumption in Cloud9 environments
+- **No Individual User Management:** Eliminates complex per-user IAM setup
+- **Streamlined Access:** One-command cluster access configuration

 ## Prerequisites
 - AWS Account with appropriate permissions